Family Studies and Human Development Graduate Program

 Faculty Mentoring and Research Opportunities

 The doctoral program follows an apprenticeship model in which students work closely with a faculty mentor.
 Faculty and Students conduct research generally in the core research areas of: Resilience and Health of Marginalized Populations, Early Childhood and Adolescent Development, Romantic and Family Relationships Across the Lifespan, Innovative Methods and Models for Studying Families and Development.
 Learn more about each of these core research areas and the faculty that specialize in each by visiting https://cals.arizona.edu/fcs/fshd/coreresearch

-Supported by the Frances McClelland Institute, FSHD faculty and graduate students are actively involved in four research initiatives: Fathers, Parenting, and Families; Mechanisms of Emotion, Social Relationships, and Health; Youth Development and Resilience, Latino Families, and Early Relationships and Children’s Development.
+Supported by the Frances McClelland Institute, FSHD faculty and graduate students are actively involved in three research initiatives: Youth Development and Resilience, Latinx Families, and Early Relationships and Children’s Development.

 We do NOT provide training or coursework in counseling, therapy or diagnosis of clinical disorders.
 Our Master's and doctoral programs do not lead to licensure as a mental health professional.
 Prospective students who are interested in careers in mental health services should seek information elsewhere, including the American Psychological Association (www.apa.org), the American Association of Marriage and Family Therapists (www.aamft.org) and National Association of Social Workers (naswvt.org).